Kotov584/ImportCSVFile/README.md

-BlackBox is a test received from Eshopwithiq with the task to solve the problem of importing data from a csv file.
-To start working this application you need to host it on a web hosting (With LAMP stack which also should support laravel).
-Configure the data to connect to the database in .env and configure the data in config/app.php which are at the beginning of the file marked csv so that the file import works.

-!!
-IMPORTANT !!

 1. When editing the file config/app.php specify the correct settings for the following lines: csv_import_validating_rules, csv_import_table_level_validating_rules, csv_import_table_name_in_the_database, csv_import_table_columns, table_name_displayed_on_the_screen (More info in config file)